 A runny nose, a fever, a cough and even a sore throat are all processes that our bodies use to fight infection.
 They are indicators to us that our immune system is ramping up and that we would be wise to pay attention.
 They are expressions of health.

 There are many reasons that we tend to ‘express health’ in the winter months:

-- Increase intake in sugar.
-In the winter month’s we tend to reach for comfort foods and drinks which for most people tend to be high in sugar (think about that hot chocolate!).
+- Increase sugar intake.
+In the winter months we tend to reach for comfort foods and drinks which for most people tend to be high in sugar (think about that hot chocolate!).
 Sugar becomes glucose in your body which can weaken the immune system.
 Gut health is also linked to immune health and sugar promotes the overgrowth of certain bacteria in your gut and weakens your immune system.

 - Lack of sun exposure.
 In Cape Town, winter is known as ‘The Secret Season’ because between storms we have sunny days.
 But even though we have our winter sun, we are not exposing ourselves to it.
 We stay indoors, wrap up in our many layers and wear sunglasses to hide our eyes from the glare.
 One consequence of this behaviour is a decrease in Vitamin D levels.
 This powerful chemical (more of a hormone than a vitamin) plays a big role in immunity.

 - Less active.
 We tend to hide away from the cold, wind and rain.
 Instead of doing our usual outdoor activities, we opt for staying indoors instead and become more sedentary.
 The lack of movement compromises our ability to fight infection.

 Our immune system develops through each interaction with its environment.
 Everything we expose it to will either strengthen it, or weaken it.
 Colds and flus allow the body to strengthen itself.